Harmelodic/harmelodic.github.io/docs/advice-and-research/signal-chat-backups.md

 I'm using the `Files by Google` app.

-Short answer: Nope, but there is a useful `Back up to Google Drive` feature for backing up individual files manually.
+Short answer: No, but there is a useful `Back up to Google Drive` feature for backing up individual files manually.

 There's no backup options in Settings.